 Farmers, small businesses and nonprofits impacted by drought can apply for relief

 Florida is parched and in the midst of the most widespread and severe droughts since 2012.
-This is fueled by persistent high-pressure systems and historic rainfall deficits.
+It is fueled by persistent high-pressure systems and historic rainfall deficits.

-And for a state that is at the near top for specialty produce, citrus and ornamental plants, this can spell disaster.
+For a state that is near the top for specialty produce, citrus and ornamental plants, this can spell disaster.

 That’s why the U.S. Small Business Administration is rolling out low-interest disaster loans to small businesses and private, nonprofit organizations in Florida that have sustained financial losses since the drought began in December.